 The Exo-Terra range of kits are great for children and a good, practical way for them to learn about the natural world.
 They focus more on terrariums for reptiles and amphibians.

 Because terrariums are a closed ecosystem, they thrive on neglect.
 You don’t need to water your terrarium often.
 Sometimes they can be left without water for up to four months.
 When you water, don’t water too much.
-Too much water will soak your soil and make the soil into a breeding ground for mold and disease.
+Too much water will soak your soil and make the soil into a breeding ground for mould and disease.